goodsoul

 I have some additions that I haven’t seen in other similar dialogs:

-• a phrase that has does not match anything still shows the last matches – so if you have a spelling mistake the list doesn’t go empty.
+• a phrase that does not match anything still shows the last matches – so if you have a spelling mistake the list doesn’t go empty.
 An empty list would be just useless.

 • first entry is always selected – so you don’t have to extra select something if you already typed the right letters – just hit enter